eventflow/Documentation/Documentation/Identity.rst

 .. code-block:: c#

-    // Creates a new identity every time, but an identity when used in e.g.
+    // Creates a new identity every time, but an identity when used in
     // database indexes, minimizes fragmentation
     var testId = TestId.NewComb()